What is a Loopwheel?

 A Loopwheel is a wheel with integral suspension, designed to reduce vibration and increase performance and provide greater comfort.

 Loopwheels give you a smoother ride.
 They are more comfortable than standard wheels: the carbon springs absorb tiring vibration, as well as bumps and shocks.
 They’re designed for everyday use and are strong and durable.
+They won’t run as true as a spoked wheel, but they will be a lot more comfortable.

 How do loopwheels help on wheelchairs?